Laravel-Backpack/docs/4.0/crud-operation-update.md

 <a name="about"></a>
 ## About

-This operation allows your admins to add new entries to a database table.
+This operation allows your admins to edit entries from the database.

 ![CRUD Update Operation](https://backpackforlaravel.com/uploads/screenshots/news_add.png)